Worried that your child is being bullied? Here's how to tell

 While displaying one or a few of these signs might be concerning for parents, that doesn’t necessarily mean a child is being bullied.
 But it’s important to take note of changing behaviors to ensure children can get the help they need.

-First, Hildreth recommends having an open conversation with the child about your concerns.
+First, Hildreth recommends having an open conversation with your child about your concerns.
 Start by simply talking and asking questions.
 How do they feel at school?
 Who do they hang out with?
 Do they need your support?
-Let them know that you have noticed some changes in them and want to help them sort it out and feel better.
-Getting bullied is an uncomfortable conversation for any child, so it’s important to approach him or her from a loving, gentle perspective and become an ally.
+Let them know that you have noticed some changes in their behavior and want to help them sort it out and feel better.
+Talking about getting bullied is an uncomfortable conversation for any child to have, so it’s important to approach him or her from a loving, gentle perspective and become an ally.
 Here are some tips to start:

-● Develop your relationship with your child so they feel like they can talk to you about anything.
+First of all, develop your relationship with your child so they feel like they can talk to you about anything.
 Ask specific questions about their day or talk about their interests.
-The more comfortable they are with you, the more likely they’ll open up.
+The more comfortable they are with you, the more likely it is that they’ll open up.

 If you remain supportive of a child while he or she is being bullied, both by listening and taking action when necessary, you can help them build what Hildreth calls “mental sturdiness,” or mental toughness.
 It may also be helpful to enlist the help of a mental health professional to offer additional support, guidance, and strategies.